woodenzen/blog/How Writing Reimagines Life.md

 GENIUS.COM
 James Somers

-You'll live more curiously if you write.
+James reminds me that living more curiously means writing.
 You'll become a researcher of the world you care about.
 It will come to life the more you look.

 #### A writing bucket.
 It has a traction force field that has a gravitational pull on ideas.
 Once a bucket of writing starts, reading and conversations change.
 They have new themes coinciding with the writing bucket.
 They have more meaning.